openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 If a commit mixes types, use the most important type label in the commit message.
 The priority order for the types is generally: revert, feat, fix, perf, docs, test, build, refactor, style, chore, temp.

+See the `tooling section`_ for some practical exceptions around conventional commit linting for common cases like reverts or squash commits.

 Scope
 -----